zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 - Ask questions anytime
 ---
+# You can do this.

+???

+I'm going to start with the main point.
+You can do this.
+I'd like to help show you how.
+---
 # Let's find our voices, together
 - Learning about yourself
-- Getting comfortable with speaking
+- Getting comfortable speaking in public
 - Submitting talks to conferences
 - Getting accepted and preparing to speak

 ???

-Hey folks.
 Here's the outline of the time we're spending together.
+- We are going to do some exercises helping you describe yourself.
+- I'm going to over ways to get more comfortable speaking in public.
+- I'm going to talk about the process of submitting to conferences
+- I'm also going to review the process from getting accepted to being ready to speak.
 ---
 # Learning about yourself

 ???

-Who you are helps give you the unique perspective that other people want to hear.
+- Who you are helps give you the unique perspective that other people want to hear.
+- You and your experiences are the lens that you use to view and present a subject.
 ---
 # What's unique about you?

 ???

-Think about the things that are unique with you
+Think about 3-5 things that are unique about you.
+The combination of seemingly common things might make you unique.
+Examples:
+- Where and how you grew up
+- What you chose to study
+- What you spend your time doing (job, hobbies)

 ---
 # What are you proud of?